tarekhemdan/Parkinson/README.md

-# PSO-Based Neural Network Training for Classification
+# PSO-Based Neural Network Training for Parkinson Classification

 This repository implements a neural network for binary classification using Particle Swarm Optimization (PSO) for training.
 The project leverages deep learning techniques along with various preprocessing and evaluation methods to handle imbalanced datasets and achieve robust classification performance.